GitHub Copilot

 What you get

-Once connected, Copilot Chat can call these tools against your SiteCMD data:
+Once connected, Copilot Chat (in Agent mode) can call these tools against your SiteCMD data:

 get_projects- list all projects tracked in SiteCMDget_scan_score- fetch the latest score and category breakdownget_issues- list failing issues ranked by severity and impactget_fix_prompts- generate fix prompts for selected issuesget_scan_history- retrieve score history over timeget_dismissed_issues- review dismissed or not-applicable issuescompare_scans- compare two scans for fixed, new, and still-open issuesrequest_scan- get instructions for running a scan and comparing results